lociii/homeassistant-config/esphome/README.md

 # ESPHome

-All ESP8266 based components in my home are running on [ESPHome](https://esphome.io/) by [Otto Winter](https://github.com/OttoWinter) and a [big bunch of contributors](https://github.com/esphome/esphome/graphs/contributors).
+All ESP8266 based components in my home are running on [ESPHome](https://esphome.io/).

 Most of the configs are based on forum threads and the [Tasmota](https://tasmota.github.io) [templates](https://tasmota.github.io/docs/Components/) for them.

 ## Config structure

-My device configs are split into several files to make them reusable.
+The configuration is package based and as modular and reusable as possible.

-* [Defaults](.defaults.yaml) - used in every device type template
+Packages are structured by
-* [Device type templates](#devices) that define specific behavior of a certain device like the [SP111 plug](#gosund-sp111)
+* Shared defaults (API, OTA, version sensors, etc.)
-* Device configs that specify a single, physical device with their name (substitutes) and device specific settings like actors
+* WiFi settings (Main floor WiFi, basement WiFi)

-## ESPTool
+* Board (ESP01, ESP8285, etc.)

-Just listed here because I'm bad at remembering such commands.
+* Device (Shelly1, Shelly2.5, SP111, etc.)

-### Read original flash
+* Usage template (Fan, switch, light, etc.)

-`esptool.py --p /dev/ttyUSB0 read_flash 0x00000 0x200000 <filename.bin>`
+Devices always only define outputs.
+The usage templates then convert these outputs to components that are exposed in Home Assistant.

-### Flash new firmware
+e.g. The [GoSund SP112](common/device_sp112_v28.yaml) defines one output for AC (a) and one output for USB (b).

-`esptool.py --p /dev/ttyUSB0 write_flash -fs 1MB -fm dout 0x0 <filename.bin>`
+A physical device now just needs to add the WiFi and device packages and define how the output should be exposed as a component, see the [bedroom charging plug](sp112_plug_bedroom_charging.yaml) for an example.

 ## Devices